CWallace23/cwallace23.github.io/teaching/final-year-projects.md

 title: "Final-year projects"
 ---

 These are the topics I’m offering to supervise for final-year BSc and MMath project students at Durham, in 2025-26.
-For older projects, see <a href="https://cwallace23.github.io/teaching/final-year-projects/previous-projects">the archive</a>.
+For older projects, see [the archive](/previous-projects).

 <h2>Third-year project: <a href="https://cwallace23.github.io/teaching/final-year-projects/assessment-and-feedback">Assessment and feedback</a></h2>